ericjiang97/zendesk-interview/README.md

 The directory has 4 main files.

 ## api.py
-Handles the API Requests between the app and the server, this module depends on **Requests**
+Contains the main ZendeskAPI Class.
+This handles the API Requests between the app and the server, this module depends on **Requests**
+For Example the Following API Calls
+- Login
+- Display all tickets
+- Display a Ticket
+- Display info about a certian user

 ## main.py
 Is the main app file, this python file is the core of the program.